ahv15/Bioinformatics/README.md

 - **Multiple Sequence Alignment (MSA)** using simulated annealing optimization
 - **Genome Rearrangement Analysis** including fragile region detection
 - **Chromosomal Graph Operations** for studying genome structure and evolution
-- **Modular Design** with reusable utilities and clear separation of concerns

-All algorithms are implemented from scratch without external bioinformatics libraries, making this an excellent educational resource and a solid foundation for custom bioinformatics pipelines.

 ## Directory Structure